Sisters win $5 million in the lottery and one immediately quits her job | News

-Gwen Leeder of Stittsville, Ontario, was still asleep when her sister Heather Andrews tried to reach her to share that they won $5 million in the October 21 Lotto 6/49 draw.
+Heather Andrews of Sidney, BC, was thrilled to tell her sister, Gwen Leeder, that they won $5 million in the October 21 Lotto 6/49 draw

-Andrews had to wait a little while longer to share the news and could hardly wait.
+But Andrews had to wait a little while longer to share the news as Leeder lives in Stittsville, Ontario, and was already asleep when she had sent her initial text.

-“I was at home watching TV and thought I should check my ticket,” said Andrews, who bought the winning ticket at a Pharmasave in Sidney, BC.
+“I was at home watching TV and thought I should check my ticket,” said Andrews, who bought the winning ticket at the Pharmasave on 7th Street in Sidney.

 “I looked at the ticket and checked [online] two or three times and then sent the picture to Gwen and called her [in the morning] — we started laughing.”